Samuelcodingg/Movie-reviews/README.md

 # Movie-reviews
 Website where you can search for every movie that you want some info.
+Link: https://elastic-mcclintock-de9a5d.netlify.app/

 ## ¿How was did build it?
 This website was developed using HTML5, Bootstrap, CSS3 for personalization of styles, JavaScript and libraries like jQuery and ScrollReveal.js